Courtenay Place, Wellington: History

 Allen Street and Blair Street (both named after former mayors of Wellington) are two side streets that run from the eastern end of Courtenay Place to Wakefield Street.
 These two streets were part of the Grainger Street Block which stretched from Tory Street to Cambridge Terrace along the north side of Courtenay Place in the nineteenth century.
-Wellington Harbour Board bought this land from Wellington City Council in 1898 as part of a harbour reclamation and dock scheme.
+The Wellington Harbour Board bought this land from Wellington City Council in 1898 as part of a harbour reclamation and dock scheme.
 It cleared the slum housing and businesses that existed in the "unsavoury" and "undesirable" neighbourhood, constructed Allen and Blair Streets and opened up the area to business development.
 Proximity to the Te Aro railway station was a drawcard.
 Large warehouses and wholesale fruit and produce markets, including the Wellington Produce Exchange, were built, contributing to making Courtenay Place a busy area during the twentieth century.